LAURENS ELECTRIC COOPERATIVE INC

-A special meeting of the members may be called by the Board of Trustees, by any three trustees, by the President or by petition signed by not less than twenty (20%) percent of the then-total members of the Cooperative, except in the case of a special meeting to consider a dissolution, lease, leasesale by a petition of no less than fifty-one (51 %) percent of the then-total members of the Cooperative, and it shall thereupon be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided in Section 3.03.
-Such a meeting shall be held at such place in one of the counties in South Carolina within which the Cooperative serves, as designated by the Board of Trustees, on such date, not sooner than forty-five (45) days after the call for such meeting is made or a petition therefor filed, and beginning at such hour as shall be designated by him or those calling or petitioning for the same.
+A special board meeting of the membership may be called by the Board of Trustees, by any three trustee, by the President or by a petition signed by not less than ten (10%) of the then-total members of the Cooperative, except in the case of a special meeting to consider a dissolution, lease, leasesale by a petition of no less than fifty-one (51 %) percent of the then-total members of the Cooperative, and it shall thereupon be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided in Section 3.03.
+Such a meeting shall be held at such place in one of the counties in South Carolina within which the Cooperative serves, as designated by the Board of Trustees, on such date, not sooner than thirty (30) days nor more than forty-five (45) days after the petition calling for such meeting is filed with the Cooperative, and beginning at such hour as shall be designated by the Board of Trustees.

 SECTION 3.03.
 NOTICE OF MEMBER MEETINGS.

-Written or printed notice of the place, day and hour of the meeting and, in the case of a special meeting or of an annual meeting at which business requiring special notice is to be transacted, the purpose or purposes of the meeting shall be delivered to each member not less than ten (10) days nor more than twenty-five (25) days prior to the date of the meeting, either personally or by mail, by or at the direction of the President or the Secretary (or, in the case of a special meeting, at the direction of those calling the meeting).
-Any such notice delivered by mail may be included with member service billings or as integral part of or with the Cooperative’s monthly newsletter and/or its monthly insert, if any, in “Living in South Carolina.”
-No matter the carrying of which, as provided by law or by the Cooperative’s Articles of Incorporation or Bylaws, requires the affirmative votes of more than a simple majority of the members voting at any meeting of the members, shall be acted upon at any meeting of the members unless notice of such matter shall have been contained in the notice of the meeting.
-If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the member at his address as it appears on the records of the Cooperative, with postage thereon prepaid and postmarked at least ten (10) days prior to the meeting date.
-In making such computation, the date of the meeting shall not be counted.
-The incidental and non-intended failure of any member to receive a notice deposited in the mail addressed to the member at his address as shown on the Cooperative’s books shall not invalidate any action which may be taken by the members at any such meeting, and the attendance in person or by absentee ballot, if applicable, of a member at any meeting of the members shall constitute a waiver of notice of such meeting unless such attendance shall be for the express purpose of objecting to the transaction of any business, or one or more items of business, on the ground that the meeting shall not have been lawfully called or convened.
+Written or printed notice of the place, day and hour of the meeting and, in the case of a special meeting or of an annual meeting at which business requiring special notice is to be transacted, the purpose or purposes of the meeting shall be delivered to each member not less than ten 10 days, or not less than thirty (30) days if the meeting includes an election to be voted on by the members, nor more than forty-five (45) days prior to the date of the meeting, either personally or by mail, by or at the direction of the President or the Secretary (or, in the case of a special meeting, at the direction of those calling the meeting).
+Any such notice delivered by mail may be included with member service billings or as integral part of or with the Cooperative’s monthly newsletter and/or its monthly insert, if any, in the publication produced by the Electric Cooperatives of South Carolina, Inc. No matter the carrying of which, as provided by law or by the Cooperative’s Articles of Incorporation or Bylaws, requires the affirmative votes of more than a simple majority of the members voting at any meeting of the members, shall be acted upon at any meeting of the members unless notice of such matter shall have been contained in the notice of the meeting.
+If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the member at his address as it appears on the records of the Cooperative, with postage thereon prepaid and postmarked within the notice period stated above in this Section.
+The incidental and non-intended failure of any member to receive a notice deposited in the mail addressed to the member at his address as shown on the Cooperative’s books shall not invalidate any action which may be taken by the members at any such meeting, and the attendance in person, if applicable, of a member at any meeting of the members shall constitute a waiver of notice of such meeting unless such attendance shall be for the express purpose of objecting to the transaction of any business, or one or more items of business, on the ground that the meeting shall not have been lawfully called or convened.
 Any member attending any meeting for the purpose of making such objection shall notify the Secretary prior to or at the beginning of the meeting of his objection.

 SECTION 3.04.
 QUORUM.

-Business may not be transacted at any meeting of the members unless there are present in person at least five (5) percent of the then-total members of the Cooperative, except that, if less than a quorum is present at any meeting, a majority of those present in person may without further notice adjourn this meeting to another time and date not less than thirty (30) days later and to the same location.
+Business may not be transacted at any meeting of the members unless there are present in person at least five (5) percent of the then-total members of the Cooperative.
+A member who votes at any polling location during the hours allowed for voting at a member meeting under Article Three (for Meeting of Members) shall be considered present in person for the purposes of determining the presence of a quorum.
+If less than a quorum is present at any meeting, a majority of those present in person may without further notice adjourn this meeting to another time and date not less than thirty (30) days later and to the same location.
 PROVIDED, that the Secretary shall notify any absent members of the time, date and place of such adjourned meeting by delivering notice thereof as provided in Section 3.03.
 At all meetings of the members, whether a quorum be present or not, the Secretary shall annex to the meeting minutes, or incorporate therein by reference, a list of those members who were registered as present in person.

 SECTION 3.05.
 VOTING.

-Except as may be provided by law no proxy, mail or absentee ballot shall be permitted.
+Except as may be required by law no proxy, mail or absentee ballot shall be permitted.

 The order of business at the annual meeting of the members and, insofar as practicable or desirable, at all other meetings of the members shall be essentially as follows: (1) Report on the number of members present in person in order to determine the existence of a quorum; (2) Reading of the notice of the meeting and proof of the due giving thereof, or of the waiver or waivers of notice of the meeting, as the case may be; (3) Reading of unapproved minutes of previous meetings of the members and the taking of necessary action thereon; (4) Presentation and consideration of reports of officers, trustees and committees; (5) Election of trustees; (6) Unfinished business; (7) New business; and (8) Adjournment.
 Notwithstanding the foregoing, the Board of Trustees or the members themselves may from time to time establish a different order of business for the purpose of assuring the earlier consideration of and action upon any item of business the transaction of which is necessary or desirable in advance of any other item of business: PROVIDED, that no business other than adjournment of the meeting to another time and place may be transacted until and unless the existence of a quorum is first established.